geotrellis/geotrellis-priority-places-demo/deployment/README.md

 #### ESRI credentials

 There is a file `credentials.yaml` that is not contained in source code but is required for running this application.
 This contains information on ESRI API OAuth credentials (see http://resources.arcgis.com/en/help/arcgis-rest-api/index.html#//02r300000268000000).
+It should go in the `deployment` (this) directory.

 credentials.yml should look like this: